domph/cs179-project/README.md

 # CS 179 Final Project: Markus Lendermann & Dominic Phung

 This program is a GUI-based fluid dynamics simulator; as such, it cannot be used via just the command-line.
 OpenGL 4.1 is required to run this program.
+This folder contains the source code to compile and run the program.
+Pre-built binaries for Windows and MacOS have been included in the `bin` folder (they have been tested on a variety of devices without any failure, but in the event something is incompatible, compiling from the source and running should work).

 <img src="assets/demo.png" width="1000"/>